SoftwareDesignLab/nvip-crawler/productnameextractor/README.md

 # NVIP Product Name Extractor

-The product name extractor component of NVIP identifies affected products in a CVE via a Named Entity Recognition (NER) model.
+The Product Name Extractor component of NVIP identifies affected products in a CVE via a Named Entity Recognition (NER) model.
 - The model and its training data is provided in the `productnameextractor/nvip_data` directory
 - Each extracted product is mapped to a Common Product Enumeration (CPE) string in NVD's official CPE Dictionary
+- Each affected product is then stored in the `affectedproduct` table in the database
 - CPE Definition and Dictionary(s): https://nvd.nist.gov/products/cpe

-> **NOTE:** This component relies directly on the vulnerability data from the crawler and reconciler and should be run after the crawler and reconciler
+> **NOTE:** This component relies directly on the vulnerability data from the crawler and reconciler and should be run after the crawler and reconciler.

 ## System Requirements